cajuncoding/SqlAppLockHelper/README.md

     await using var sqlTrans = (SqlTransaction)await sqlConn.BeginTransactionAsync();

     //Using any SqlTransaction (cast DbTransaction to SqlTransaction if needed), this will
-	//	attempt to acquire a distributed lock, and will wait up to 5 seconds before timing out.
+    //	attempt to acquire a distributed mutex/lock, and will wait up to 5 seconds before timing out.
     //Note: Default behavior is to throw and exception if the Lock cannot be acquired
     //		(e.g. is already held by another process) but this can be overridden by parameter
     //		to return the state in the appLock result. await using var appLock = await sqlTrans.AcquireAppLockAsync("MyAppBulkLoadingDistributedLock", 5);

     if(appLock.IsAcquired)